orlin/fertilize/README.md

 Be careful with `fertilize 0 something` - it easily becomes an infinite loop...
 So be convinced the `something` is likely to exit with a status of `0`.
 Zero (being success) is fitting for an exit, it otherwise goes on for infinity.

+Back to the motivation / use-case...

+This was prompted by a need to move some files from HFS to NTFS.
+NTFS because it's the most reliable file-system that I can currently mount with both Mac OS and Linux.
+Cut & paste produced some weird errors and rsync periodically does the broken pipe thing.
+The NTFS-3G driver, being kind of slow, made it worse.
+I wish I could just use ZFS...

+So here is how I tend to move files:

+    fertilize 999 rsync -ptr --partial --size-only --remove-source-files --stats {source} {target}/

+It preserves permissions (if possible) and the timespamps, syncs the files recursively, removes whatever is synced, and provides stats in the end.

+The stats are those of the last run and only if successful up to attempt `999`, so they are just indicator of overall success, especially useful if your prompt doesn't display exit status.
+The source directories are kept around - as there doesn't seem to be an option for removing them as well.
+I don't use `--progress` with this - it would print a line every second.
+Maybe there is or will be some other way to pass on child process stdout (without doing console.log)?

+Of-course rsync is useful for all kinds of copying and stuff -- like keeping files in sync, backup, etc.

 ## INSTALL